rzksobhy27/lox/chapter-1-Scanner.md

 > you can create a list before the loop and keep appending the **Tokens** as you go I used `yield` because I just like it that is not for any technical reason

-- Next we will scan 1-2 character tokens for this we will need one more method to add how ever to do this we will need one more method the `match()` method which will check if the next character is what we expect if it is it returns `True` and consumes that character if it's not it will return `False` and will not consumes the next character
+### ⇁ 1-2 character tokens

+for this we will need one more method to add how ever to do this we will need one more method the `match()` method which will check if the next character is what we expect if it is it returns `True` and consumes that character if it's not it will return `False` and will not consumes the next character

 > I added the "\0" check just in case something goes wrong